 Artist’s statement

-My ongoing interests are with the politics of space, who owns it, who inhabits it and how we as individuals, define and negotiate our private and public identities in the spaces where we live.
+My ongoing interests centre on the politics of space: who owns it, who occupies it, and how we, as individuals, define and negotiate our private and public identities within the environments we inhabit.

 Biography

-Renée Van Halm was born in the Netherlands and immigrated to Canada as a young child.
-She now lives and works in Vancouver after many years in Toronto, Montréal, and Berlin.
-Her undergraduate work was completed at the Vancouver School of Art (now Emily Carr University of Art and Design) and she completed an MFA at Concordia University in Montréal.
+Born in the Netherlands, Renée Van Halm immigrated to Canada as a young child.
+She currently lives and works in Vancouver, after extended periods in Toronto, Montréal, and Berlin.
+She studied at the Vancouver School of Art (now Emily Carr University of Art + Design) and holds an MFA from Concordia University in Montréal.

 View CV